Ayush-iitkgp/Ayush-iitkgp.github.io/posts/is-it-the-end-or-another-beginning.md

 The exhaustive list of commits can be found [here](https://github.com/Ayush-iitkgp/Convex.jl/commits/gsoc2).

-I am glad to have been successfully implemented what I proposed in my proposal.
+I am glad to have been successfully implemented what I proposed.
 Presently, I am also writing the documentation and examples to demonstrate the usability of my implementation.
 The project will culminate with a single pull request to the Convex.jl repository as well as the release of a new version of Convex.jl which we plan to do in next few days.

 ## References